 Did you know?

-Because the IRS treats cryptocurrency, including Bitcoin, as property for income tax purposes, you can buy virtual currency with your Solo 401k.
-A Solo 401k plan can help you generate tax-deferred or tax-free gains and it can be custodian or checkbook controlled for greater flexibility.
+Because the IRS treats cryptocurrency, including Bitcoin and Ethereum, as property for income tax purposes, you can buy virtual currency (cryptocurrency) with your Solo 401k.
+Opening a Self-Directed retirement account allows you to invest in a wide range of alternative assets including gold, real estate, private businesses, and more.
 Contact our specialists today for more information.